Military history of Thailand: Ayutthaya Period (1350–1767)

+Ayutthaya–Khmer war (1352–1717)

-After 1352 Ayutthaya became the main rival to the failing Khmer empire, leading to Ayutthayan Sack of Angkor in 1431.
+After 1352 Ayutthaya became the main rival to the failing Khmer empire leading to the Ayutthaya Sack of Angkor in 1431.
 The subsequent years saw constant warfare as numerous states attempted to exploit the collapse of Khmer hegemony.
 As none of the parties in the region possessed a technological advantage, the outcome of battles was usually determined by the size of the armies.

+Ayutthaya–Sukothai War(1363–1438)

+After the turmoil in Sukhothai in 1347, Lithai (King Maha Thammaracha II) ascended the throne and tried to make Sukhothai as great as his grandfather, King Ramkhamhaeng the Great.
+However, in the south, the kingdoms of Suphanburi and Lavo merged to form Ayutthaya, which was in conflict as both sides expanded their influence.

+In 1363, Ramathibodi I sent an army to conquer Songkhwae (Phitsanulok).

+He appointed King Phangoa of Suphanburi as ruler of Songkhwae.